just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Binary-Numbers.rst

     :feedback_d: Yes.
 The largest number that can be represented in 5 bits is 31, which is 1 1111.
 To represent 32 you would need a 6th <span class="hover vocab yui-wk-div" data-id='bit'>bit</span>,  10 0000.
     :correct: b,d

-    An <span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span> occurs when there aren't enough bits to represent a given number.
-Which of following would cause an <span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span> to occur.
+    An overflow error occurs when there aren't enough bits to represent a given number.
+    Which of following would cause an overflow error to occur.
 (Choose all that apply.)

 .. raw:: html